yashmangal112/Movies_Recommendation/README.md

 1. The movie recommendation system preprocesses the movie dataset to extract relevant features.
 2. The cosine similarity algorithm is applied to calculate the similarity between movies based on these features.
 3. The system generates a comprehensive list of recommendations, sorted from the highest to the least recommended.
+4. If a user enters a wrong movie name, the system automatically corrects it using Difflib and recommends favorite movies.
-4. The Streamlit framework facilitates the creation of a user-friendly web interface to interact with the recommendation system.
+5. The Streamlit framework facilitates the creation of a user-friendly web interface to interact with the recommendation system.

 ## Screenshots